Cratecode/intro/sections/1_intro_to_cs/5_data_types/README.md

 ## String -> Number

-To convert a string to a number, we can use the `parseInt()` and `parseFloat()` methods.
-The difference between them is that `parseInt()` parses something as an integer (without a decimal point), while `parseFloat()` parses something with a decimal point.
+To convert a string to a number, we can use the `Number()` methods.
 Check out the code example to see the difference more highlighted.